Residual-Squeezing Mechanism of Mismatch in Inverse-Squeezing Kennedy Receivers: Modeling the IS-Kennedy under squeezing mismatch condition

 satisfying the unitarity condition $|x|^2-|y|^2=1$.
 Consequently, we obtain:

 In practical scenarios characterized by small mismatches ($\Delta r\ll 1,\ |\Delta\theta|\ll 1$)~\cite{IS_mismatch_01,IS_mismatch_02}, a first-order approximation yields:

 which leads to:

-It is worth highlighting the asymmetric sensitivity revealed by Eq.~\eqref{eq:rm_approx}: the total residual squeezing $r_m$ is significantly more sensitive to the phase mismatch $\Delta \theta$ than to the magnitude mismatch $\Delta r$.
+Equation~\eqref{eq:rm_approx} reveals that the total residual squeezing $r_m$ is significantly more sensitive to the phase mismatch $\Delta\theta$ than to the magnitude mismatch $\Delta r$.
 This arises because the phase mismatch term is scaled by the coefficient $\frac{1}{2}\sinh(2r)$, which grows rapidly with the squeezing parameter $r$ (and thus the signal energy $N$).
 This leads to a ``dominant masking effect'': in the presence of non-negligible phase mismatch, its contribution to $r_m$ typically far exceeds that of the magnitude mismatch.
 Given the geometric relationship $r_m \approx \sqrt{(\Delta r)^2+\left(K\Delta\theta\right)^2 }$, the value of $r_m$ becomes almost entirely determined by the phase mismatch term.
-This explains the phenomenon observed in the simulation results (see Fig.~\ref{fig:performance_squeezing_mismatch}(a) and (b)), where the error probability curves for $(\Delta r, \Delta \theta) = (0.00, 0.03\pi)$ and $(0.02, 0.03\pi)$ nearly coincide.
-Consequently, in experimental systems, the requirement for phase locking precision is much more stringent than that for amplitude matching.
+This explains the phenomenon observed in the simulation results, as illustrated in Fig.~\ref{fig:performance_squeezing_mismatch}(a) and (b) in Sec.~IV, where the error probability curves for $(\Delta r, \Delta \theta) = (0.00, 0.03\pi)$ and $(0.02, 0.03\pi)$ nearly coincide.
+Consequently, in experimental systems, the requirement for phase locking precision is much more stringent than that for magnitude matching.